Qengineering/RTSP-with-OpenCV/README.md

-# RTSP - UDP - TCP streams in OpenCV (with neglectable latency)
+# RTSP streams in OpenCV (with neglectable latency)
-It is a known issue with streams and time-consuming algorithms such as deep learning frameworks.
+It is a known issue with RTSP streams and time-consuming algorithms such as deep learning frameworks.
 You're getting out of sync if individual frames take longer than your stream's frame rate to process.
 There is an increasing delay between reality and the captured images.<br>
 There are two possible solutions to this problem.<br>
 You could continuously grabbing images in a seperated thread.<br>
 Or determine the missed images and skip them before grabbing a new frame.
 The latter solution is implemented here.<br><br>